<Llamas were domesticated in South America and have been packers for the people of the Andes mountains for centuries.

 <Llamas Spit!!!
 Usually only at each other.

 Llamas are a very powerful animal that is very athletic and agile, but at the same time a delicate animal.
 They begin their lives much like any other animal but turn into amazing working animals also referred to as "Beasts of Burden".
-When packing with llamas for adventure or hunting they don't need feed packed in because they can survive on what the land has to offer such as grass and other vegetation, also they drink minimal amounts of water, which can make trekking & hunting some of the roughest country in North America with these animals right by your side a lot easier than using horses or mules.
+When packing with llamas for adventure or hunting they don't need feed packed in because they can survive on what the land has to offer such as grass and other vegetation, which can make trekking & hunting some of the roughest country in North America with these animals right by your side a lot easier than using horses or mules.